awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 ## Using Amazon WorkDocs Drive<a name="drive_use"></a>

-Windows users can open Amazon WorkDocs Drive from the **Desktop** shortcut or the W: drive in File Explorer\. macOS users can open Amazon WorkDocs Drive from the menu bar or from the Finder under **Favorites**\.
+Windows users can open Amazon WorkDocs Drive from the **Desktop** shortcut or the W: drive in File Explorer\. macOS users can open Amazon WorkDocs Drive from the menu bar, from their **Applications**, or from the Finder under **Favorites**\.

 Create, rename, move, and delete files and folders directly from Amazon WorkDocs Drive on your computer\.
 Moving files out of Amazon WorkDocs Drive deletes them\.
 Deleted files are moved to your **Recycle bin** on Amazon WorkDocs\.